 - Avoid personal attacks, online fights and hostile communications.
-If a blogger or any other online influencer posts a statement with which you disagree, voice your opinion but do not escalate the conversation to a heated argument.
+If a blogger or any other online influencer posts a statement with which you disagree, voice your opinion, but do not escalate the conversation to a heated argument.
 Write reasonably, factually and with good humor.
 Understand and credit the other person’s point of view and avoid any communications that could result in personal, professional or credibility attacks.

 - If in doubt, don’t!

-- Don’t disclose confidential information.
+- Do not disclose confidential information.
 Honor the terms of your contracts with the firm and contracts we have with any client.
 Do not disclose or use confidential or proprietary information of the firm or any client in any form of online media.
 Sharing this type of information, even unintentionally, can result in legal action against you, the firm or the client.

-Social Media and Social Networking Policies and Procedures: POTENTIAL CONFLICTS AND RED FLAGS
+POTENTIAL CONFLICTS AND RED FLAGS

-Get approval for a post when:
+Get prior approval for a post when:

 Other potential red flag situations: